-- Reviewing compensation and human resources issues in support of the achievement of the Corporation's business strategy and making recommendations to the Board as appropriate. - Reviewing and approving corporate goals and objectives relevant to Chief Executive Officer's compensation. - Evaluating the Chief Executive Officer's performance against those goals and objectives. - Making recommendations to the Board with respect to the Chief Executive Officer's compensation. - Reviewing issues and overseeing the investment management of the Corporation's savings and investment plans, if applicable.
+- Reviewing compensation and human resources issues in support of the achievement of the Corporation's business strategy and making recommendations to the Board as appropriate. - Reviewing and approving corporate goals and objectives relevant to executive officer compensation. - Evaluating executive officer performance against those goals and objectives. - Making recommendations to the Board with respect to executive officer's compensation. - Reviewing issues and overseeing the investment management of the Corporation's savings and investment plans, if applicable.